-- SMBTC Safeguarding Policy will be available to all members, parents, staff, volunteers and participants.
+- The Wycliffe Bowls Club Safeguarding Policy will be available to all members, parents, staff, volunteers and participants.
 It is important that adults at risk are protected from abuse.
-All complaints, allegations or suspicions must be taken seriously with the Club's Community and Welfare Officer passing information to the appropriate national officer of the national bodies to which we are affiliated and informing the Management Committee. - The Club has responsibility for ensuring that the policy and procedures are implemented, including referring any appropriate disciplinary action to the national governing body as appropriate.
+All complaints, allegations or suspicions must be taken seriously with the Club Welfare Officer passing information to the appropriate NGB Safeguarding Officer and informing the appropriate club staff where relevant. - The Club has responsibility for ensuring that the policy and procedures are implemented, including referring any appropriate disciplinary action to the national governing body as appropriate.